Court Reminder SMS: How Jurisdictions Are Reducing Failure to Appear Rates

 • Baseline FTA rate: 27%

-• With SMS + optional reminder phone call: 19% FTA rate
+• With SMS + optional reminder phone call: a notable FTA rate

 • FTA reduction: 8 percentage points (30% relative reduction)